Meet YouTube's 79-Year-Old Grandma Gamer

 As more and more YouTubers become household names, Shirley’s story of stumbling into overnight fame by pursuing a niche hobby is rare.
 But fame has not come tax-free.
 Most of her waking hours are now spent recording gameplay, fielding emails, responding to comments, and keeping up to date with other YouTubers’ content.
 It is an endless cycle, one that allows little time to indulge in her love of quilting or sci-fi novels, leaving her feeling “trapped” and “consumed.”

-Where most YouTube comment sections are characterized by their ability to reach new lows in petty slander, Shirley’s videos are flooded with warm comments such as “Please adopt me… I’ll bake you cookies.”
+Where most YouTube comment sections are characterised by their ability to reach new lows in petty slander, Shirley’s videos are flooded with warm comments such as “Please adopt me… I’ll bake you cookies”.
 But even she is not without her haters.
 She alludes to trolls she’s had to ban, many of whom accuse her of being a pre-pubescent prankster masquerading as a grandma.

-Behind the celebrity facade, she is just another “noob” slaying pixelated dragons in her pajamas, and for Shirley this is enough.
-She is yet to cash a single check from her YouTube career, having only monetized her channel in early January.
+Behind the celebrity facade, she is just another “noob” slaying pixelated dragons in her pyjamas, and for Shirley this is enough.
+She is yet to cash a single cheque from her YouTube career, having only monetised her channel in early January.
 Instead, she seems content to simply keep on playing.

 Shirley’s diehard love for gaming left me ready to challenge my own grandmother to a round of Tekken, but beyond this what struck me most about our conversation was the idea that within the span of a few decades, older gamers won’t be an invisible minority.
 They will be the norm.